Salinity occurs in many parts of New South Wales. Examples include:

 - dryland salinity, which is widespread on the western slopes and in the Hunter Valley and Sydney Basin

-- irrigation and river salinity, which are seen in the southern irrigation areas of NSW and in the Macquarie, Castlereagh, Bogan, Namoi and Gwydir Rivers
+- irrigation and river salinity, which are seen in the southern irrigation areas of New South Wales and in the Macquarie, Castlereagh, Bogan, Namoi and Gwydir Rivers

-- urban salinity, which affects more than 40 towns across the Murray Darling Basin in NSW, and in the lower Hunter valley and Western Sydney.
+- urban salinity, which affects more than 40 towns across the Murray–Darling Basin in New South Wales and in the lower Hunter valley and Western Sydney.

 You can download HGL reports and mapping products for selected areas of New South Wales from the SEED portal.
 These areas include: